Restream/redmine_issue_template/README.md

             git clone https://github.com/Undev/redmine_issue_template.git plugins/redmine_issue_template

+2. Update the Gemfile.lock file by running the following commands:

+         rm Gemfile.lock
+         bundle install

-2. This plugin requires a migration.
+3. This plugin requires a migration.
 Run the following command to upgrade your database (make a database backup before):

         rake redmine:plugins:migrate RAILS_ENV=production

-3. Restart Redmine.
+4. Restart Redmine.

 Now you should be able to see the plugin in **Administration > Plugins**.